5378-80 - 2019 First-Class Forever Stamp - Transcontinental Railroad

 Read More - Click Here

-U.S. #5378-80
+US #5378-80

-2019 55¢ Transcontinental Railroad
+2019 Transcontinental Railroad

-Issue Date: May 10, 2019
+First Day of Issue: May 10, 2019

-First Day City: Promontory Summit, UT
+First Day City: Promontory Summit, Utah

 Printed by: Banknote Corporation of America

-Printing Method: Offset
+Printing Method: Offset (with gold-foiled highlights)

-Format: Pane of 18
+Format: Panes of 18

-America's First Transcontinental Railroad was the famous pathway connecting the East and West Coasts of the United States.
+History the stamp represents: America’s First Transcontinental Railroad was the famous pathway connecting the East and West Coasts of the United States.
 It took six years to complete (1863-1869) and shortened cross-country travel from several months to just a few days.

 In 2019, the USPS issued three Forever stamps commemorating the 150th anniversary of the Transcontinental Railroad.
 The se-tenant featured the Central Pacific Railroad’s Jupiter on the left, Union Pacific Railroad’s No. 119 on the right, and “Golden Spike” in the center.

 While the original engines from 1869 were scrapped in the early 1900s, Golden Spike National Historical Park commissioned detailed replicas of the two famous locomotives.
-They star in the park's daily "Golden Spike" ceremony reenactments.
+They star in the park’s daily “Golden Spike” ceremony reenactments.
 Since little was known about the colors of the original engines, the colors of the replicas were an educated guess.
-Later, a newspaper was found describing the trains as they appeared on May10, 1869.
+Later, a newspaper was found describing the trains as they appeared on May 10, 1869.
 So when it was time for the replicas to get fresh paint, new historically accurate colors were applied.

 Golden Spike National Historical Park continues to share the story of the Transcontinental Railroad with thousands of visitors each year.
 This ensures its legacy will be remembered for generations to come.